 I Tried to Be the Chill, Cool Mom.

 For a while, I wanted to be that cool mom who is chill about messes.
-Maybe she picks up here and there or asks them to help out if her kids are old enough.
-But she doesn’t raise her voice and doesn’t seem fazed by it all.
+Maybe she picks up here and there or asks them to help if her kids are old enough.
+But she doesn’t raise her voice or seem fazed by it all.
 She just smiles and goes about her business.
-I don’t know if this woman exists, but I feel like she does, and I just love her so much.
+I don’t know if this woman exists, but I feel like she does, and I love her so much.
 Maybe I can become her one day.
 I know that I’m not there yet, so I decided to hire an amazing woman instead to watch my kids while I work and help me with housework.

 My nanny is phenomenal—she’s honest, trustworthy, kind, and a darn hard worker.
 She keeps my house in order visually when she’s here and lovingly cares for my babies.
 As a result of my house being cleaner and more visually ordered, I breathe easier.
 I really do.
-And when I’m playing with my kiddos, I am much more able to be in the present, knowing that I have another person who will help me clean up after them.
+And when I’m playing with my kiddos, I am much more able to be in the present, knowing that I have another person to help me clean up after them.

 Do Your Thing, Mama!

 There are so many ways to do this “mom thing,” right.
-But I think the key is making sure that you, mama, are making choices that fulfill your deepest needs.
-Some women are completely content with being full-time, stay-at-home moms.
+But I think the key is making sure you, mama, make choices that fulfill your deepest needs.
+Some women are entirely content with being full-time, stay-at-home moms.
 And some moms are happier being full-time working moms.
 Then there are the in-betweens.
-For this mama—going back to work part-time has been an awesome choice.
+For this mama, returning to work part-time has been an awesome choice.
 I am happier.
 My family is happier.
 And that is what’s most important.